outkst/CS1555TermProject/README.md

 ### Milestone 3: Bringing It All Together (Due: August 4 @ 11:59PM)

-1. [ ] Create a Java driver program to demonstrate the FaceSpace database by calling all of the created methods from Milestone 2.
+1. [X] Create a Java driver program to demonstrate the FaceSpace database by calling all of the created methods from Milestone 2.
+  * [ ] Have an "interactive" mode where the user can call each function individually and input custom data.
+  * [ ] Have an "automatic" mode that will perform standard and edge case testing on all of the methods.
 3. [ ] Create a commit labeled "**Milestone 3 submission**" and push it to the repository.
 4. [ ] Send an email to nlf4@pitt.edu and weg21@pitt.edu:
   * [ ] The email title should be "**[CS1555] Project milestone 3 submission**".